buglabs/bugswarm-tools/README.md

 Options:
   -h, --help            show this help message and exit -t KEY_TYPE, --type=KEY_TYPE
-                        Specify the type of API key.
-Valid types;
+                        Specify the type of API key you wish to create.
+Valid types; 'configuration', 'participation' (both keys are
-                        'configuration', 'participation' (configuration is
-                        created by default).
+                        created if no type specified).
 ```

 This usage output shows us that, in order to use this method, we must give it our Bug Labs password as an argument.
 Additionally,
 we may choose to use the 'KEY_TYPE' option to specify which type of key we wish to create.
-While the configuration key is
+Since both keys are created
-created by default, we will use this option to show how other options may be used in the future.
+by default and we only wish to create the configuration key, we will use this option to specify the key type.

 So, to create our configuration API key, we will run `./api_keys.py create PASSWORD -t configuration`, where 'PASSWORD' will be filled in
 with your Bug Labs account password.
 Running this command produces the following output: